coryhouse/react-slingshot/README.md

 4. Make sure files with names that begin with a dot (.babelrc, .editorconfig, .eslintrc) are copied to the project directory root.
 This is easy to overlook if you copy this repository manually.
 5. Don't run the project from a symbolic link.
 It may cause issues with file watches.
 6. Delete any .eslintrc that you're storing in your user directory.
 Also, disable any ESLint plugin / custom rules that you've enabled within your editor.
 These will conflict with the ESLint rules defined in this project.
 7. Make sure you don't have NODE_ENV set to production on your machine.
 If you do then the [development dependencies won't be installed](https://github.com/coryhouse/react-slingshot/issues/400#issuecomment-290497767).
 Here's [how to check](http://stackoverflow.com/a/27939821/26180).
+8. Tip: Things to check if you get an `npm run lint` error or build error:

+    * If ESW found an error or warning in your project (e.g. console statement or a missing semi-colon), the lint thread will exit with `Exit status 1`.
+To fix:

+      1. Change the `npm run lint` script to `"esw webpack.config.* src tools; exit 0"`
+      1. Change the `npm run lint:watch` script to `"esw webpack.config.* src tools --watch; exit 0"`

+      > Note: Adding `exit 0` will allow the npm scripts to ignore the status 1 and allow ESW to print all warnings and errors.

+    * Ensure the `eslint`/`esw` globally installed version matches the version used in the project.
+This will ensure the `esw` keyword is resolved.

 ## Technologies
 Slingshot offers a rich development experience using the following technologies: